nobias-fht/harschnitz-organoid-nuclei/README.md

 5. Add the sites: `BaSiC` and `Labkit`,  `IJBP-Plugins`, and `Local Z Projector`
 6. Move the file “local_z.py” into the Fiji folder, under the `scripts/plugins` folder.
 If this folder does not exist, you may have to make it.
 7. Deactivate the current environment by typing `conda deactivate`
-8. Install BiaPy into a second environment by following the instructions [here](https://biapy.readthedocs.io/en/latest/get_started/installation.html).
-Make sure you are using the `command line`, `Conda + pip`, and `GPU Support` tabs on that page for the correct installation instructions
+8. Install BiaPy into a second environment by following the instructions [here](https://biapy.readthedocs.io/en/latest/get_started/installation.html), and the modifications below.
+Make sure you are using the `command line`, `Conda + pip`, and `GPU Support` tabs on that page for the correct installation instructions, and then make the alterations at the bottom of this page.

 # Running the processing pipeline